 Moving to France

-The nation itself is old and highly cultivated.
-Fields and farms, elegantly bridged rivers, chateaux, estates and ancient cobbled towns dot the landscape.
-Bordeaux and Burgundy, the country's famous wine centres, showcase endless vineyards rolling over their gentle hills.
+At the end of the day, most expats don't move to France to climb the ladder of ambition, but rather to live out their years suurounded by the rich culture and beauty of the country.
+France is a historic and highly cultivated country.
+Fields, farms, elegantly bridged rivers, chateaux, estates and ancient cobbled towns dot the landscape.
+Bordeaux and Burgundy, the country's most famous wine centres, showcase endless vineyards rolling over their gentle hills.